Satellite Data System: SDS-1

 The SDS 3-4 satellite (USA 179, 2004-034A) created a tiny trail perpendicular to the star trails in this 10 second exposure with a Zeiss Sonnar MC 2.8/180mm lens made by amateur satellite observer Marco Langbroek.

 Each SDS-1 satellite had 12 channels available for Ultra high frequency (UHF) communication.
 They were cylindrical in shape, roughly 25 ft long.
 980 watts of electrical power were available from solar panels and batteries.
 The SDS-1 had a mass of 630 kg and was launched on Titan-3B rockets.
 The SDS-1 satellites had similar orbits to the Air Force's Jumpseat ELINT satellites.

+The partial declassification of JUMPSEAT in late 2025 revealed that USA-21, which had been previously attributed to SDS block 1, was the final JUMPSEAT launch.

 It has been speculated that the early satellites served as data relays for the first KH-11 Kennen reconnaissance satellites.

 SDS-2

 The SDS-2 is significantly more massive at 2335 kg, with three separate communication dishes, including one for a K-band downlink.
 Two dishes are 4.5 m in diameter, while the third is 2 m in diameter.
 The solar arrays generate 1238 watts of power.
 It is believed that the Space Shuttle has been used to launch several satellites, possibly on missions STS-28, STS-38, and STS-53.
 Other launches have used the Titan IV launch vehicle.